textpattern/textpattern.github.io/setup/multi-site-installation.md

 In addition to the regular [Textpattern CMS system requirements](https://textpattern.com/about/119/system-requirements), your web host must support:

 - **the creation of subdomains**, e.g. `www.example.com` and `admin.example.com` and point them to directories.
 Most web hosts provide a means of managing domains and subdomains through their control panel.
 For self-managed hosts that offer root access, you can create your own virtual hosts (see @@creating virtual hosts@@).
 - **symbolic links** (soft links).
-Symbolic links, also called symlinks, cannot be transferred via FTP, however even if your host doesn’t provide an SSH connection, the multi-site installer will attempt to (re)create the symbolic links.
-If this fails, you may still be able to create the symlinks manually via your host’s control panel.
+Symbolic links, also called symlinks, cannot be transferred via FTP, however even if your host doesn't provide an SSH connection, the multi-site installer will attempt to (re)create the symbolic links.
+If this fails, you may still be able to create the symlinks manually via your host's control panel.
 Consult your host as necessary.

 ## Installing Textpattern

 1. Ensure your web server meets the above [system requirements](#extra-system-requirements).
 2. [Download](https://textpattern.com/download) the latest `.zip` or `.tar.gz` archive.
 3. Unpack the downloaded archive file in a directory on your local drive.
 4. Open an SSH connection to your server and transfer the unpacked file tree to the web root on your webserver (see [Transferring files via SSH](#)).
 If your host does not permit SSH access, upload the files via (S)FTP.
-Don’t worry if you receive an error that the symlinks could not be transferred; the multi-site installer will (re)create these later.
+Don't worry if you receive an error that the symlinks could not be transferred; the multi-site installer will (re)create these later.

 These instructions only need to be followed once, or when updating Textpattern at a later date.
 Use the following instructions for each site in your multi-site installation.